-- 287 Regarding application note 21 of BSI-CC-PP-0084-2014, this Security Target chooses EAL5 because developers and users require a high level of independently assured security in a planned development and require a rigorous development approach without incurring unreasonable costs attributable to specialist security engineering techniques. - EAL5 represents a meaningful increase in assurance from EAL4 by requiring semiformal design descriptions, a more structured (and hence analyzable) architecture, extensive testing, and improved mechanisms and/or procedures that provide confidence that the TOE will not be tampered during development. - The assurance components in an evaluation assurance level (EAL) are chosen in a way that they build a mutually supportive and complete set of components.
-The requirements chosen for augmentation do not add any dependencies, which are not already fulfilled for the corresponding requirements contained in EAL5.
-Therefore, these components add additional assurance to EAL5, but the mutual support of the requirements and the internal consistency is still guaranteed. - Note that detailed and updated refinements for assurance requirements are given in Section 5.3.
+- 272 Regarding application note 21 of BSI-CC-PP-0084-2014, this Security Target chooses EAL5 with augmentations because developers and users require a high level of independently assured security in a planned development and require a rigorous development approach without incurring unreasonable costs attributable to specialist security engineering techniques. - 273 EAL5 represents a meaningful increase in assurance from EAL4 by requiring semiformal design descriptions, a more structured (and hence analyzable) architecture, and improved mechanisms and/or procedures that provide confidence that the TOE will not be tampered during development. - 274 The assurance components in an evaluation assurance level (EAL) are chosen in a way that they build a mutually supportive and complete set of components.
+All dependencies introduced by the requirements chosen for augmentation are fulfilled.
+Therefore, these components add additional assurance to EAL5, but the mutual support of the requirements and the internal consistency is still guaranteed. - 275 Note that detailed and updated refinements for assurance requirements are given in Section 5.3.